 When people think of museums, an edifice filled with ancient artifacts, works of art, or the remains of extinct animals usually comes to mind.
-As noted by custom term paper writers,such places are often tourist destinations or venues for students to learn more about their locality or the world.
+As noted by custom term paper writers, such places are often tourist destinations or venues for students to learn more about their locality or the world for their pro essays.

 One museum in Sweden, however, aims to educate while shocking its visitors as well.
 Located in Malmo, the Disgusting Food Museum presents 80 of the most awful cultural dishes served.